Version 2.2 - September 28, 2014 - changes highlighted, added IRS Exemption Letter

 - File an annual report with the IRS by October 1 of each year listing the IANDS Groups in its IRS group exemption, including those Groups that have been dropped and those that have been added.

-Joining the IANDS group exemption involves some additional work and additional expense for the Group and for the IANDS staff.
+Joining the IANDS exemption involves some additional work and additional expense for the Group and for the IANDS staff.
 On the other hand, joining allows the Group to receive tax-deductible donations which will strengthen the Group’s work.
-Joining the group exemption is completely optional and a Group may elect to join at any time or to drop out of the group exemption.
-A Group will be dropped from the IANDS group exemption if it does not fulfill the requirements listed in A. and C. above.
+Joining the exemption is completely optional and a Group may elect to join at any time or to drop out of the exemption.
+A Group will be dropped from the IANDS exemption if it does not fulfill the requirements listed in A. and C. above.

 To apply to join the IANDS exemption: Application to join the IANDS exemption (member login required).